 If you study people who have lived to be centenarians, you won’t find too many who pop a bunch of supplements.
 We’ve been brainwashed to believe that in order to be healthy we have to down handfuls of vitamins and minerals, do cleanses, and deprive ourselves of the types of foods that give us pleasure.
 It’s important to realize that you could be toxifying yourself rather than detoxifying by taking an overdose of supplements.
 In doing so, you can cut your lifespan, rather than extend it.

-I remember taking a woman’s supplement that I found at a local health food store.
+I tried taking a woman’s supplement that I bought at a local health food store.
 After gulping the “1 pill a day” that promised to give me everything I needed as a woman, I started to feel nauseous.
 I looked more carefully at the label and found that most of the vitamins and minerals in the capsule far exceeded the recommended daily dose No wonder I wanted to hurl!